minetest/minetest/doc/engine.md

 * Is it possible to do what I want with Lua scripts?
 * Is the performance of the Lua solution acceptable?
 * Is this gonna be useful to others as well?
-* Is the solution future proof and not just a hack?
+* Is the solution robust and not just a hack?

 ## 2. Obligation to content creators